vbookshelf/Skin-Lesion-Analyzer/README.md

 5. Another complication - If you don't use tf.keras then the accuracy as calculated from the confusion matrix will not match the accuracy obtained during training and evaluation.
 I think there is a problem with predict_generator() in native Keras - or maybe I'm using it wrong.

+6. The app does not work in OSX Safari.
+It's best to use the latest version of Chrome.
+When developing Tensorflowjs based apps browser support needs to be kept in mind.